-New Jersey 90 consists of a 3.22-mile long freeway leading west from New Jersey 73 at Cinnaminson Township through Pennsauken Township to the tolled Betsy Ross Bridge.
+New Jersey Route 90 consists of a 3.22-mile long freeway leading west from NJ 73 at Cinnaminson Township through Pennsauken Township to the tolled Betsy Ross Bridge.
 The route joins Camden County with Interstate 95 at Philadelphia, Pennsylvania.
 The Pennsylvania section is signed with NJ 90 references but officially is unnumbered, appearing as SR 67B4 in GIS Data.

 The Betsy Ross Bridge opened to traffic on April 30, 1976 after five years of construction and two years of delay due to the incomplete interchange with I-95.
 The through-truss bridge travels 8,485 feet across the Delaware River at a height of 135 feet.1,2 Until 2000, the span accommodated eight lanes of traffic.
 It was restriped to provide six lanes and full outside shoulders in fall 2000.2 Tolls are levied in the westbound direction only.